7 min read

 Showing the visual aspects of a product can really sell it to your audience.
 Talking about it vs. showing them how to use it can go a long way.
 Testimonials and tutorials are assets to your community because it showcases how you use the product so they can see it for themselves.

 The best part is anyone can make a video.
 It can be on your phone, computer, or camera.
 As long as it’s honest and helpful the quality doesn’t matter quite as much.

 This is another form of native advertising (as mentioned before).

 Let’s say you have an online course about productivity that teaches people how to get the most out of their day.
 Part of the content could be you suggesting tools that you use to be productive like Calendly, Evernote, etc.

 You can easily become an affiliate for products that compliment your content and earn a commission when people sign up!
 Now that’s passive income.

 It also doesn’t feel forced because the solution you are offering is inside a solution oriented product, your course!

 This is very similar to the option above.
 The core difference is that this course would be free.

-Free courses are a great way to offer value, build your list, and insert affiliate links when it’s beneficial for the customer taking the course.
+Free courses are a great way to offer value, build your list, and insert links when it’s beneficial for the customer taking the course.

-For example, if you had a free email 5-day course about workouts you can do from anywhere, you could include affiliate links for any products you recommend using like yoga mats, resistance bands, or a free hand weight set.
+For example, if you had a free email 5-day course about workouts you can do from anywhere, you could include links for any products you recommend using like yoga mats, resistance bands, or a free hand weight set.